Distance: Approximately 2.5 km.

-Cross the canal and head up towards the park Kungsparken and the street Nya Allén.
+Cross the moat and head up towards the park Kungsparken and the street Nya Allén.
 The eco-friendly Thrive Store is located on the corner of the street Södra Allégatan and Husargatan.
 Their motto is conscious fashion and they offer clothing and accessories made from organic materials.

 Bebop Antik is just a stone’s throw away in the neighbourhood of Haga.
 It's a vintage shop that specialises in Scandinavian interior design from the 20th century, but focusing primarily on the years between 1930 and 1970.